datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

 }
 ```

+If you're extending an existing Entity, you can skip this step.

 ### Step 5: Re-build DataHub to have access to your new or updated entity

 Run `/.gradlew build` from the repository root to rebuild Datahub with access to your new entity.